zbtolon/get-support/mantick.md

 To view and manage your support tickets, use the following steps:
   1. Click **Support** > **View Tickets** from the menu bar.
-  2. To view a listing of open tickets, see the current status, or update a ticket, click **Open**.
+  2. To view a listing of open tickets, see the status, or update a ticket, click **Open**.
   3. To view a listing of previous tickets, to see help that was provided in a previous ticket for example, click **Closed**.

 Updates to your tickets and responses are sent to you by email and recorded in the ticket notes.